juwei-w/Programming-Fundamentals/Starter-Kit-master (Part 2)/PART2.md

 4. Random value assigned to characters attributes should be sensible [ (life > attack) & (dimension > range) ] --- (DONE)
 5. Create a new game object (spike, deals damage to alien when being approached) --- (DONE)
 6. Different game difficulties (Normal / Hard) --- (DONE)
-7. Prevent zombies from going out of game board
+7. Prevent zombies from going out of game board --- (DONE)
-8. Prevent zombies from replacing alien, other zombies, and spikes
+8. Prevent zombies from replacing alien, spikes, and zombies themselves --- (DONE)
-9. Zombie can't move when it is blocked in all directions
+9. Zombie can't move when it is blocked in all directions --- (DONE)

 ---------------------------------------------------------------------------------------------------------------